Introduction

 \[

-u(x, t) \;=\; \frac{1}{2\pi}\int_{-\infty}^{\infty} \hat{u}(\xi, t)\, e^{-ix\xi}\, d\xi.
+u(x, t) = \frac{1}{2\pi}\int_{-\infty}^{\infty} \hat{u}(\xi, t)\, e^{-ix\xi}\, d\xi.

 \]

-Differentiating \(n\) times in \(x\) under the integral sign brings down a factor
+Differentiating \(n\) times in \(x\) under the integral sign brings down a factor \((-i\xi)^n\):

 \[

-\partial_x^n u(x, t) \;=\; \frac{1}{2\pi}\int_{-\infty}^{\infty} (-i\xi)^n\, \hat{u}(\xi, t)\, e^{-ix\xi}\, d\xi.
+\partial_x^n u(x, t) = \frac{1}{2\pi}\int_{-\infty}^{\infty} (-i\xi)^n\, \hat{u}(\xi, t)\, e^{-ix\xi}\, d\xi.

 \]

-Differentiation under the integral is justified precisely because the bound above
+Differentiation under the integral is justified precisely because the bound above makes the

-bound also makes the right-hand side a continuous function of \(x\) by the
+right-hand side a continuous function of \(x\) by the dominated convergence theorem.
+Hence

-continuous for every \(n\), so \(u(\cdot, t)\) is of class \(C^n\) for every \(n\),
+\(\partial_x^n u(\cdot, t)\) exists and is continuous for every \(n\), so \(u(\cdot, t)\) is of

-and therefore of class \(C^\infty\) — even if \(f\) is merely \(L^1\) with jump
+class \(C^n\) for every \(n\), and therefore of class \(C^\infty\), even if \(f\) is merely

-and decays together with all its derivatives, and convolution with a smooth
+and decays together with all its derivatives, and convolution with a smooth rapidly decaying

-rapidly decaying kernel inherits the kernel's smoothness regardless of the
+kernel inherits the kernel's smoothness regardless of the regularity of the other factor.
+The

-because it identifies the precise quantitative mechanism — Gaussian damping of
+frequency-domain argument is preferred here because it identifies the precise quantitative

 The Maximum Principle

-For this subsection we strengthen our hypotheses and assume that the initial datum
+For this subsection we strengthen our hypotheses and assume that the initial datum \(f\) is

-\(f\) is bounded on \(\mathbb{R}\), so that
+bounded on \(\mathbb{R}\), so that \(\inf_{y \in \mathbb{R}} f(y)\) and

-\(\inf_{y \in \mathbb{R}} f(y)\) and \(\sup_{y \in \mathbb{R}} f(y)\) are both finite
+\(\sup_{y \in \mathbb{R}} f(y)\) are both finite real numbers.
+Boundedness is essential for the

-interprets \(u(x, t)\) as a weighted average of values of \(f\), and a weighted
+statement that follows.
+The argument interprets \(u(x, t)\) as a weighted average of values of

-average is bounded by the input range only when that range is finite.
+\(f\), and a weighted average is bounded by the input range only when that range is finite.

 Because \(K_t\) is non-negative and integrates to one, the convolution

-\(u(x, t) = \int K_t(x - y)\, f(y)\, dy\) is a weighted average of the
+\(u(x, t) = \int K_t(x - y)\, f(y)\, dy\) is a weighted average of the values of \(f\),

-values of \(f\), with weights given by the heat kernel.
-A weighted average cannot
+with weights given by the heat kernel.
+A weighted average cannot exceed the supremum of its

-exceed the supremum of its inputs nor fall below their infimum:
+inputs nor fall below their infimum:

 \[

-\inf_{y \in \mathbb{R}} f(y) \;\leq\; u(x, t) \;\leq\; \sup_{y \in \mathbb{R}} f(y)
+\inf_{y \in \mathbb{R}} f(y) \leq u(x, t) \leq \sup_{y \in \mathbb{R}} f(y)

-\qquad \text{for all } x \in \mathbb{R},\ t > 0.
+\quad \text{for all } x \in \mathbb{R},\ t \gt 0.

 \]

-temperature and below by the minimum — heat does not spontaneously concentrate to
+below by the minimum.
+Heat does not spontaneously concentrate to produce hot spots hotter than

-produce hot spots hotter than what was initially present, nor cold spots colder.
+what was initially present, nor cold spots colder.
+The result is genuinely a statement about

-mechanical energy rather than a pointwise bound — and the Laplace equation has
+rather than a pointwise bound.
+The Laplace

-a related but distinct boundary-data form.
+equation has a related but distinct boundary-data form.

 The Backward Problem is Ill-Posed